PROHIBITION: A Nation Of Hypocrites

 The consequences of prohibition were felt all across the United States.
 Find stories near your home town.
+Learn more about each event through photos and videos.
 Explore the map.
-Click the images to learn more about each event through photos and videos.

 By criminalizing one of the nation's largest industries, the law has given savvy gangsters a way to make huge profits, and as they grow in power, rival outfits wreak havoc in cities across the country.
 The burgeoning tabloid newspaper industry fans the frenzy with sensational headlines and front-page photographs of murder scenes, while Al Capone holds press conferences and signs autographs.